πŸ“Œ This is Part 2 of the series. Part 1: Theory explains why this matters.

 ParameterValueWhen to Use

-CLIENTIf network is small or you have good antenna/location
+CLIENTIf network is small or you have good antenna/location - can help network

 Timezone